zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-introduction-to-site-building.md

 ## The Default Main Site

-There is always one default Site, which is also known as the main Site of the instance.
+There is always one default Site, which is the main Site of the instance.
 This Site doesn't have its own name but rather takes the name of the instance.
 By default the instance name is *Liferay*, but this value can be changed through the configuration of the setup wizard.
-You can also change the instance name later on if you need to through the Control Panel:
+You can also change the instance name at any time through the Control Panel:

 1. Open the Product Menu.